Emergency store and office shutdown

 What is the hazard?

-An unplanned emergency shutdown, due to a catastrophic equipment failure, pandemic, strikes and riots, or other unforeseen sudden events usually happens when you least expect it.
 There is never a good time to be forced in to shutting down an operational facility, but it is important that the site is prepared for an emergency shutdown, so that it can be managed in a controlled way.

 A store, office building, or other facilities, that stand vacant can be subjected to an increased risk of loss.
 Damage to the buildings can range from minor cosmetic damage to the complete loss of the facility.